yireo/magento2-replace-tools/README.md

 - [yireo/magento2-replace-sample-data](https://github.com/yireo/magento2-replace-sample-data) removes sample data modules
 - [yireo/magento2-replace-all](https://github.com/yireo/magento2-replace-all) removes all packages listed in the other directories

 Please note that the `replace` feature of composer as being used in these repositories is not well documented and probably abused a bit.
 If you are not willing to invest time to troubleshoot this yourself, please forget about this approach entirely so that we don't waste anyones time.

-## Usage
+## Using replacements
-The packages in the repositories above can be installed using simple composer commands (for instance using the `magento2-replace-bundled` package):

-- `composer require yireo/magento2-replace-bundled:^4.0 --no-update` for Magento 2.4.X
-- `composer require yireo/magento2-replace-bundled:^3.0 --no-update` for Magento 2.3.X

-And then:

-    composer install

 Once you install a replacement, make sure to wipe out the `generated/` folder first and next, run `bin/magento setup:di:compile` and `bin/magento setup:upgrade` to see if Magento still works.
 Please note that these steps are generic developer steps, not related to this repository.

     rm -r generated/